janglerjoe-commits/LMAgent/README.md

 ## Tips

 - **First run slow?** The agent validates the LLM connection at startup.
 If it fails, check that your LM Studio server is running and that `LLM_URL` in `.env` is correct.
+The Docker container is also created on first use which may take a moment to pull the image.
+- **Docker not running?** LMAgent will fall back to a process-group sandbox and print a warning.
+Start Docker Desktop to restore full isolation.
 - **Stuck agent?** The loop detector intervenes after repeated identical tool calls, consecutive errors, or empty iterations.
 You can also click Stop in the web UI at any time.
 - **Large projects?** The context window compacts automatically once it exceeds `SUMMARIZATION_THRESHOLD` tokens, preserving task-critical messages and summarising older ones.
 - **Thinking models (QwQ, DeepSeek-R1)?** `THINKING_MODEL=true` is on by default — reasoning tokens are stripped from the context window before being fed back to the model.
 - **Multiple sessions at once?** The scheduler, REPL, and web UI can all run simultaneously.
 Each agent session gets its own thread-local shell process so they never interfere with each other.
+- **Want full air-gap isolation?** Set `DOCKER_NETWORK = "none"` in `sandboxed_shell.py` to block all outbound network access from inside the container.
+Note this will also disable pip installs and any web requests from within the sandbox.